 - Unless otherwise specified by a donor agreement or institutional procedures, international students are eligible for entrance and in-course scholarships, nominated awards and emergency bursaries.

-- For the most current listing of awards, please see the List of awards page.
+- For the most current listing of awards, please see the award website.

 Types of awards

 Scholarships are monetary awards granted to students on the basis of academic achievement and, in some cases, extracurricular activities.

 For Mount Royal scholarships, a minimum grade point average (GPA) of 3.2, or high school average of 80%, is required to qualify unless otherwise specified.

 Bursaries are monetary awards granted to students on the basis of demonstrated financial need.

 Awards are monetary and/or non-monetary awards that recognize a student's achievement in a course or program that is not solely based on a GPA calculation or financial need.